 Well firstly, discernment of mental processes means we are trying to gain insight of our mind.
 That is what the word discernment is trying to point towards.
 Notice the mind as it appears, as it changes from moment to moment, but in order to really discern what the mind is really doing we have to be able to discern what the mind is.

 The second we don't recognize the mind for the mind, we become fused with it, and we go into it, and we become identified with it.
 We use this word identification.
 We are identified with the processes of the mind.
-‘We’ (as Consciousness) go into and we are obscured by that process.
-We don't see the mind for what it is: we see the mind as our true self.
-“That’s me.”
+‘We’ (as consciousness) go into it and we are obscured by that process, we become enmeshed by thoughts.
+We don't see the mind for what it is: we incorrectly see the mind as our true self.
+We have a thought, and sense, “that’s me.”

-If we recognize the state of the mind moment by moment then we can liberate each one of those thoughts, because the Consciousness is trapped within each one of them.
+If we recognize the state of the mind moment by moment then we can liberate each one of those thoughts, because the consciousness is trapped within each one of them.
 Something is making the thoughts appear.
 Something is making those emotions appear.
-They are not totally acting on their own accord, something is animating it, and that animation is ultimately coming from Consciousness itself.
-Its wrapped up, obscured, confused Consciousness that appears.
+They are not totally acting on their own accord, something is animating it, and that animation is ultimately coming from consciousness itself.
+It is wrapped up, obscured, confused consciousness that appears.